 We most certainly do.
 All of the therapies listed above are available for your child.
 Our office will work with you and your child’s physician to determine the best possible course of action to meet your child’s needs.
-At L&B Counseling, your family’s health is important to us, so stop by one of our two Charlotte locations or give us a call at 704-995-7312.
+At L&B Counseling, your family’s health is important to us.
+To contact us, give us a call at 704-995-7312.
 You can also email us at firstname.lastname@example.org.

 Linkorado is a link exchange directory where you can find websites related to your site and request link exchanges